manifold-systems/manifold/docs/manifold-templates.md

 }
 ```

-Where there are two templates in the `resources` directory: one at `views/Index.html.mtf` and one at
+Where there are two templates in the `resources` directory: one at `views/Index.html.mtl` and one at
-`views/layouts/DefaultLayout.html.mtf`.
-Note that the code takes advantage of the type safe parameters available
+`views/layouts/DefaultLayout.html.mtl`.
+Note that the code takes advantage of the type-safe parameters available
-in Manifold templates.
+in ManTL.

 <a id="spark-template" class="toc_anchor"></a>